faitaa/rcos-status-updates/fall_2018/week_08.md

 > Last week, we started working on our presentation and thinking about what points we wanted to discuss during it.
 This was a bit of a challenge because there are so many of us.
 > I spent some time reflecting on what I have worked on this semester and thinking about how to get that across within the time limit.
 > In order to speak about our team's work overall, I had to catch up a bit on what everyone else has worked on as well, as we have all been working somewhat independently.
+> I was also able to solve my Create React App issue!
+I did this with the help of some of my teammates and was able to complete the Tic Tac Toe tutorial.
+> The files for the tutorial can be found in my branch of the RCOSReactCurriculum repository.

 ## This Week's Plan

 > This week, I will focus on the presentation that is coming up this Friday.
 I will practice what I am going to say and make small tweaks to the slide I am presenting.
-> I also plan on continuing my learning of JavaScript this week, as that was put on the back burner last week while I focused on the presentation.
+> I also plan on continuing my learning of React this week.
+I will write up my notes on the Tic Tac Toe tutorial and begin working on finding more tutorials to work on over the break.

 ## Anything Blocking?